adamkglaser/npy2bdv/README.md

  ## Acknowledgements
- This code was inspired by [Talley Lambert's](https://github.com/tlambert03/imarispy) code and further input from Adam Glaser, [VolkerH](https://github.com/VolkerH), Doug Shepherd and [Peter H](https://github.com/abred).
+ This code was inspired by [Talley Lambert's](https://github.com/tlambert03/imarispy) code and further modification from Adam Glaser, [VolkerH](https://github.com/VolkerH), Doug Shepherd and [Peter H](https://github.com/abred).

- To report issues or bugs please use the [issues](https://github.com/nvladimus/npy2bdv/issues) tool.

  ## Citation
  If you find this library useful, please cite it.
 Thanks!